brandcompete/AI-Manager-Python-SDK/README.md

 To obtain a token, the client must log in to the corresponding API host via username and password.

 ```
-IMPORTANT NOTE: Use only the base url of the AIMan-API (without slash at the end and without /api/v1/ etc.)
+IMPORTANT NOTE: Use only the base url (without slash at the end and without /api/v1/ etc.)
 ```

 ```